John-R-Wallace-NOAA/Scratch/tempTMB2.md

     if(file.exists('simpleError.o')) file.remove(c('simpleError.o'))
     if(file.exists('simpleError.dll')) file.remove(c('simpleError.dll')) # Windows dll

-    # As in now pointed out in the gdbsource's help, < DLLFLAGS="" > is also needed for when using compile() under Windows for debugging.
+    # As is now pointed out in the gdbsource's help, < DLLFLAGS="" > is also needed for when using compile() under Windows for debugging.
     compile('simpleError.cpp', "-O0 -g", DLLFLAGS="")

     gdbsource.win('simpleError.R')